tani-gross/visualizer/README.md

 ### Running the Visualizer
 **Graph Generator:**
  - Use the interface to add nodes and edges
- - Run different graph algorithms to see how they work on the custom graph.
+ - Run different graph algorithms to see how they work on the custom graph

 **Sorting Visualizer:**
 -   Shuffle the bars using the provided control.